arnabau/CoolestControlCenter/README.md

 # CoolestControlCenter
-An alternative to manage the ROG Zephyrus G14.
+An alternative to manage the Asus ROG Zephyrus G14.
 Show info in a Gadget (same info as Armoury crate), supports changing fan profile, rebind keys and power options.

 ## Project status
 Working in progress.